-As part of its efforts to support global economic growth and stability, the Bureau of Economic and Business Affairs recognizes the critical linkages between transparency, governance and fighting corruption.
+As part of its efforts to support global economic growth and stability, the Bureau of Economic and Business Affairs recognizes the critical linkages between transparency, governance, and anti-corruption efforts.
 Corruption undermines U.S. interests in a variety of ways: by impeding global development, by damaging the quality of governance and public confidence in institutions, and by distorting international competitive conditions to the detriment of U.S. companies.
-The Bureau of Economic and Business Affairs, in close cooperation with other bureaus in the Department of State and U.S. government agencies, leads the Department in a number of crucial areas; such as enlisting others in the fight against foreign bribery, including through promoting adherence to the AntiBribery Convention; fiscal transparency to improve government accountability; responsible business conduct; fighting graft in development assistance and public procurement, and seeking stronger disciplines on transparency and anticorruption in our trade agreements:

-- The Office of Bilateral Trade Affairs seeks to embed strong anti-corruption provisions in new U.S. trade agreements, while the Office of Multilateral Trade Affairs encourages other countries to sign the WTO Agreement on Government Procurement, designed to make laws and practices on such procurement more transparent and non-discriminatory to foreign suppliers.
-Both offices have worked to include transparency and anti-corruption provisions in trade agreements.
+- The Office of Multilateral Trade Affairs seeks to embed strong anti-corruption provisions in new U.S. trade agreements and encourages other countries to sign the WTO Agreement on Government Procurement, designed to make laws and practices on such procurement more transparent and non-discriminatory to foreign suppliers.

-- The Office of Commercial and Business Affairs, within strict anti-corruption guidelines established by the Department of Commerce, provides and coordinates advocacy for U.S. firms doing business overseas, and provides assistance to U.S. firms seeking help with business problems abroad.
+- The Office of Commercial and Business Affairs, within strict anti-corruption guidelines established by the Department of Commerce, provides and coordinates advocacy for U.S. firms doing business overseas, and assists U.S. firms seeking help with business problems abroad.

 - The Office of Development Finance strongly supports the anti-corruption measures implemented by the multilateral development banks, including integrity safeguards aimed at graft in procurements financed by their lending and grants, as well as programs designed to help developing countries improve their governance and anti-corruption frameworks.